chickensoft-games/chickensoft_site/blog/2022-11-27-godot-unity-alternative/index.md

 Still skeptical about taking the plunge on an open source game engine?
 Allow me to sweeten the deal by showcasing some awesome C# projects.

-Our feature image for this article is from [SatiRogue][satirogue], a "turn-based dungeon-crawler roguelike RPG, made with Godot 3.x C# + RelEcs" by [TetrisMcKenna][tetrismckenna].
+Our feature image for this article is from [SatiRogue][satirogue], a "turn-based dungeon-crawler rogue-like RPG, made with Godot 3.x C# + RelEcs" by [TetrisMcKenna][tetrismckenna].
 The source code is freely available on GitHub under the MIT license.

 <FancyImage src={require("./satirogue.jpg").default} alt="SatiRogue">
 </FancyImage>